Live Team Tracking

 Click the Create New Access URL button at the bottom of the Access URLs list to bring up the Create New Access URL dialog.

 A default connect key will be displayed.
 The connect key is a unique semi-secure key that you will use to add trackable devices.
 In general, using the default access connect key will prevent others from listening to or spoofing (falsely reporting) your locations.
 If you wish, you can edit the connect key to make it easier to either share your key with another team (allowing them to listen to your devices) or listen to their devices.
-However keep in mind that using common words or short keys can result in interference with other users.
-Therefore it is recommended that most users use the default connect key.
+However keep in mind that using common words or short keys can result in interference with other users; therefore it is recommended that most users use the default connect key.

 All connect keys appear in the Connect Key list once generated.